rghvdberg/php-practice/README.md

 - commands operations end with `;`
 - variables start with `$`
   - `$var`
-- period `.` is used for concatination
+- period `.` is used for concatenation
   - `echo 'Hello ,' . $var;`
 - double quotes for printing the variable in a string
   - `echo "Hello , $var";`